 - ¼ tsp salt

-Zest and juice 4 lemons.
-Measure out ~200 mL of juice and whisk together with the sugar, zest, egg yolks and salt.
+Zest and juice 3 lemons, and whisk together with the sugar, zest, egg yolks and salt.
+(You don’t need to worry about pips as you will be straining the mixture at a later stage)

 Chop the butter into small chunks and add to the mixture

 On a medium-low heat, whisk the mixture together continuously as the butter melts and the curd begins to thicken.
-Make sure it does not boil.
+Make sure it does not boil as this may lead to the eggs scrambling or the mixture splitting.

 When the curd has thickened to the point where it coats the back of a spoon (~10 min), pour it through a sieve into a large bowl.
 Transfer into steralised jar to set.
 Store in the fridge once cooled.